MaiJi97/Leetcode/java/80_RemoveDuplicatesFromSortedArray/README.md

 ## Method 1: Two Pointers 同向双指针 - fast & slow

-Similar as problem 26, but will need to use a counter to count number of times a number repeat, and check different conditions (when the current element is same as previous element, need to check if it occurs within twice or more than twice).
+Similar to problem 26, but will need to use a counter to count number of times a number repeat and add an additional case.
+Even when the element pointed by i is the same as the element pointed by j, as long as counter is less than two, we still increment i and assign element pointed by i to position at j.

 Time Complexity: O(n)